PGDip Clinical Embryology

 You can also study this subject at Masters level (distance learning).Back to top

-Building on your existing knowledge and experience, the programme offers advanced learning in clinical embryology.
-It aims to help establish good practice in the field of assisted reproductive technologies.
+Building on your existing knowledge and experience, the course offers advanced learning and establishes good practice in clinical embryology and the field of assisted reproductive technologies.

 Learning and teaching